kevinhellos/kevinhellos/README.md

 ###

-<p align="left">My name is Kevin, and I'm a software engineer and product manager.</p>
+<p align="left">My name is Kevin, and I'm a software engineer and product manager.
+I am mainly involved in enterprise web development and software systems implementation (such as Payroll systems and CRMs). </p>

 ###